intel/asynch_mode_nginx/README.md

    When enable HKDF offload in QAT Engine, and enable early data function with TLS1.3 protocol in Nginx configuration, early data operation in session reuse case may failed.

-**Core-dump happened when reload nginx worker with ssl_engine removed from nginx.conf**<br/>
-   Start Async Mode Nginx with ssl_engine directive in nginx.conf, then remove the ssl_engine directive and reload Async Mode Nginx with command `nginx -s reload`, will cause coredump.
-   Need to avoid this kind of operation currently.

 ## Intended Audience

 The target audience may be software developers, test and validation engineers,